sbstp/rust-igd/README.md

 fn search_gateway() -> Result<Gateway, SearchError>
 // Bind the UDP socket to the given ip address fn search_gateway_from(ip: Ipv4Addr) -> Result<Gateway, SearchError>

+// The functions below are only available under the unstable feature.
+// The feature uses newer APIs that are only available on beta and nightly.

 // Bind the UDP socket to all interfaces.
 Search with timeout. fn search_gateway_timeout(timeout: Duration) -> Result<Gateway, SearchError>
 // Bind the UDP socket to the given ip address.
 Search with timeout.